-7.8 Design Change/Modification Classification Guidance
+6.8 Design Change/Modification Classification Guidance

 Acceptable Technical Data (ATD) is required for all ADS-B installations.
-ATD includes Service Bulletins issued by the aircraft manufacturer, Supplemental Type Certificates issued by the State of Design for the aircraft type, or any other such data approved by the Director.

-In the event that no acceptable technical data is available for your aircraft type or the equipment to be installed, you should seek the support of an approved Part 146 Design Organisation.
+ATD includes Service Bulletins issued by the aircraft manufacturer, Supplemental Type Certificates (STCs) issued by the State of Design for the aircraft type, or any other such data approved by the Director.
+If no acceptable technical data is available for your aircraft type or the equipment to be installed, you should seek the support of an approved Part 146 Design Organisation.

-If you have specific questions about ATD for your aircraft, you can contact certification@caa.govt.nz
+For any specific questions about ATD for your aircraft, please contact certification@caa.govt.nz

-7.9 ADS-B OUT System Approval
+6.9 ADS-B OUT System approval

 ADS-B OUT systems will require approval by the Director.
 Systems meeting the requirements in NTC 91.258 Section 4(a) are automatically approved.
-Approval for systems that do not meet the criteria in section 4(a) can be obtained from the Director, provided it meets the performance requirements in Section 2 of NTC 91.258.
+Approval for systems that do not meet the criteria in section 4(a) can be obtained from the Director, provided the system meets the performance requirements in Section 2 of NTC 91.258.
 Systems approved in this manner by the Director will be published on the CAA website (www.aviation.govt.nz).
 This approval ensures the system will perform reliably and provide accurate ADS-B data to the aviation surveillance system.

-7.9.1 ADS-B Position sources Approved by the Director
+6.9.1 ADS-B Position sources approved by the Director

-NTC 91.258 Section 4(a)(2)(i) refers to position sources approved by the Director other than those listed in Section 4(a)(2)(i).
+NTC 91.258 Section 4(a)(2)(ii) refers to position sources approved by the Director other than those listed in Section 4(a)(2)(i).
 To ensure both aircraft certification and operational requirements are met, the position sources approved by the Director differ depending on the aircraft certification standard and the operations the aircraft can legally perform.
 The flow chart in Figure 2 illustrates what position sources the Director has approved for Standard and Restricted Category aircraft, as well as Special Category aircraft and Microlights.